DharonR/WEB322-Dhanraj-Ramrattan/ReadME.md

 ## The server should be running at http://localhost:3000.

-## Usage
+## NOTES:
-Access the web app in your web browser.
+#### Access the web app in your web browser.
-From the home page, go to the login page and insert email and password then navigate to the list view, and click on a user to view their details.
+#### From the home page, go to the login page and insert email and password then navigate to the list view, and click on a user to view their details.
-Use the emails and passwords to log in from the user data found at [User Data](https://github.com/bqchristie/seneca-web322-fall-2023/blob/main/assignments/assignment-two/fakeUsers.json)
+##### Use the emails and passwords to log in from the user data found at [User Data](https://github.com/bqchristie/seneca-web322-fall-2023/blob/main/assignments/assignment-two/fakeUsers.json)